ismailhx/ismailhx/README.md

 # 👋 Hi, I’m @ismailhx

-### 🧠  End to End Machine Learning Engineer - from ETL & Data Analysis to ML Deployment
+### 🧠  End to End Lead AI Engineer / Head of AI Solutions

----

-🎓 **Robotics (AI) Postgraduate at King's College London**
-🎓 Graduated with **First Class Honours in Artificial Intelligence** from the University of Kent
-🏅 **UGOTY AI & Robotics Finalist 2023**

----

 ### 💼 About Me